Neelke Doorn

 Profile

-Distinguished Antoni van Leeuwenhoek professor (full professor)/Vidi researcher.
+Antoni van Leeuwenhoek professor (full professor).

 Research interests: ethics of water engineering - philosophy of technology - water ethics - resilience - responsible innovation - philosophy of risk - ethics and design

-Neelke Doorn is distinguished Antoni van Leeuwenhoek Professor āEthics of Water Engineeringā at the Department of Philosophy of Delft University of Technology and Director of Education of the Faculty of Technology, Policy and Management.
-She has authored/co-authored over 100 peer-reviewed publications.
-Until 2020, Neelke was Editor-in-Chief of the peer-reviewed journal Techne: Research in Philosophy and Technology and member of the Board of the Society for Philosophy and Technology.
+Neelke has published over 150 peer-reviewed articles.
+Until 2020, she served as Editor-in-Chief of the peer-reviewed journal and member of the Board of the Society for Philosophy and Technology.
 Together with Diane P. Michelfelder, Neelke is editor of the Routledge Handbook of the Philosophy of Engineering (2021).
-Another recent book publication is the monograph Water Ethics: An Introduction (2019), published with Rowman & Littlefield.
-Neelke is member of the Water Ethics Working Group of the Sustainable Water Future Programme.
+A second edition of this Handbook will be published in 2027.
+Another recent book is the monograph Water Ethics: An Introduction (2019), published with Rowman & Littlefield.

 Research profile

-Together with Michael Nagenborg, Neelke works on the BRIDE project, which aims to explore the role of smart public infrastructure in making and re-making of public space.
+Together with Michael Nagenborg, Neelke worked on the BRIDE project, which aims to explore the role of smart public infrastructure in making and re-making of public space.
 This project was funded under the Smart Culture ā Creative Cities scheme.

 Read more about Neelkeās research here.
-A recording of Neelkeās inaugural address āValues in waterā can be viewed here.
+A recording of Neelkeās 2018 inaugural address āValues in waterā can be viewed here.
 The full text of the address can be downloaded here (Dutch) and here (English).

 Past research and working experience

-(1998-2007).
+Neelke has ten years of experience as a coastal engineering research engineer (1998-2007).
 In 2007, Neelke joined the Philosophy Section of the TU Delft.
 Between 2006 and 2010, she was affiliated with the Radboud University in Nijmegen, where she held a part-time research position at the Centre of Ethics focusing on global justice issues.
-Neelke spent the spring 2010 term as a visiting researcher at the Philosophy Department of the Royal Institute of Technology (KTH) in Stockholm, Sweden, where she researched
+Neelke spent the spring 2010 term as a visiting researcher at the Philosophy Department of the Royal Institute of Technology (KTH) in Stockholm, Sweden, where she did research on the ethical assumptions underlying different approaches to safety management, and again in fall 2024, to collaborate on rational goal setting in the water domain.

 Other academic activities